PaulAHMedley/fishblicc/README.md

 The model fits the following parameters:

-- Linf the asymptotic mean length
+- Linf the asymptotic mean length(s)

 - Galpha the growth model inverse error parameter ( $CV = Galpha^{-0.5}$
   )

-- Mk the natural mortality in time units of K (growth rate)
+- Mk the natural mortality(ies) in time units of K (growth rate)

-- Fk the fishing mortality in time units of K (growth rate), one for each fishing gear contributing to fishing mortality
+- Fk the fishing mortality in time units of K (growth rate), one for each fishing gear contributing to fishing mortality, separate estimates for different time periods / growth-groups

 - Sm All selectivity function parameters in a single vector, including length location parameters, slope parameters for each parametric